vyomchanpura/Remote_pi/README.md

 ### **1. Raspberry pi - Hardware**
 >Any version of PI user can use that is having ethernet or Wifi functionality

->User can also use any other linux machine rather than raspberrey pi but in this project we took Raspberrey PI only for reference.
+>User can also use any other linux machine rather than raspberrey pi but in this project we took Raspberrey PI 5 for reference.

 ### **2. Node-RED platform - Software tool**
  >Refer this [link](https://nodered.org/docs/getting-started/raspberrypi) for installing Node-red software in your PI.